 Computers are machines that give you access to today’s digital society.
 If you know some computer knowledge, its basic parts, and how the device works, handling and using a computer is easier.

 RAM or (Random Access Memory) is an important computer part that determines your system’s performance.
 It provides a temporary place to access all your data and application.
 It’s like a scratchpad that stores the information that your computer is actively using.

-But with today’s different web browsers and complex applications, computers need better RAM that with the capacity to handle multiple open apps at the same time.
-Sytems with poor-performing RAM also delivers a slow and sluggish output.
+But with today’s different web browsers and complex applications, computers need better RAM than with the capacity to handle multiple open apps at the same time.
+Sytems with poor-performing RAM also deliver a slow and sluggish output.

 You need at least 4GB RAM to perform common needs like browsing the internet, loading applications, creating and editing documents, or storing the latest game for you.
 It’s the Memory that works to switch between these tasks.
 Therefore, the more memory you have, the better experience you are getting.

 There are differences when it comes to standard computer memory.
 This is why manufacturers are working on industry-wide standardization in memory to determine the electrical parameters of the memory that can be installed in their computers.

 Check a computer’s RAM if you want to get a computer with more memory.
 This also helps you see if the unit is compatible with the other components in your system.

 This is your computer’s central processing unit or CPU.
 It’s the hardware that interprets and executes the instructions of a computer program.
 This part allows your computer to interact with the different applications it is using.

 High performance is often associated with quick computer processors.
 With fast-changing technology and increased productivity goals, a computer needs a fast processor to keep up with every user’s multi-tasking requests.